ttntm/ttntm/src/blog/2025/65-reading-list-redux.md

 The current version is actually _less_ code, because there's no more GraphQL query.

-If you're curious: the `-1` in the URL the data gets fetched from, references Raindrop.io's `Unsorted` collection, where bookmarked links go by default.
+If you're curious: the `-1` in the URL the data gets fetched from, references Raindrop's `Unsorted` collection, where bookmarked links go by default.
 That's a good place for me to store things that I haven't read yet, so it makes sense to use that collection for my reading list.

 Happy to have my reading list back, I realized that there was one more thing I almost forgot to take care of: updates of the reading list data should trigger website builds, so the list stays up to date.
 That's another thing that Omnivore made easy - a few clicks to configure a webhook, and that's it.
-No webhooks in Raindrop.io, however, so I had to figure out another solution...
+No webhooks in Raindrop, however, so I had to figure out another solution...

 I checked their documentation on {% ext "integrations", "https://raindrop.io/integrations" %}, and remembered that I signed up for IFTTT a very long time ago.
 That wasn't very helpful - as it turned out, IFTTT doesn't allow using outgoing HTTP requests on their free plan.
 Too bad, but they won't get my money.